The mystery of India's 'killer dogs'

 In fact, several wolf attacks have been reported in Uttar Pradesh and the neighbouring state of Bihar in the past few years.
 The animals had attacked livestock and children.

-Asghar Jamal, a reputed dog breeder in the region, says cross-breeding between dogs and hyenas or wolves could be to blame.
+Asghar Jamal, a reputed dog breeder in the region, says cross-breeding between dogs and wolves could be to blame.

 "This would give us a variety of dog which though not a hunting hound, is as deadly as them in nature."